-7.9.4 Social Service Payments or General Assistance
+7.9.4.
+Social Service Payments or General Assistance Acceptable methods of verification include, in this order:

-- 1. Upfront Income Verification (when available) - 2.
-HABC verification form completed by payment provider. - 3.
+1. Upfront Income Verification (when available)

+- 2. HABC verification form completed by payment provider. - 3.
 Written statement from payment provider indicating the amount of grant/payment, start date of payments, and anticipated changes in payment in the next 12 months. - 4.
 Computer-generated Notice of Action. - 5.
-Computer-generated list of recipients from Welfare Department. - 7.9.5 Alimony or Child Support Payments
+Computer-generated list of recipients from Welfare Department.

+7.9.5.
+Alimony or Child Support Payments